tomrist/libpasta-hugo/content/introduction/what-is-libpasta.md

 developers pick good parameters.

-The tuning tool measures the performance of your system to suggest parameters, as well as doing some sanity checks based on the specifictions of the system.
+The tuning tool measures the performance of your system to suggest parameters, as well as doing some sanity checks based on the specifications of the system.
 The tool will help you avoid setting parameters too aggressively

 See [tuning](../../advanced/tuning) for more details.